adsonvinicius/v-menu-multi-level/README.md

 #### Features: ####

-- Auto change sub-menu open-direction when the document body overflows.
+- Auto change sub-menu *open-direction* property when the document body overflows.
 - Set a sorting function for nodes in same level.
 - Open sub-menus in *down* or *right* directions.
 - Set icons and its style before or after nodes.